elide-dev/uuid/README.md

 `Pair<Long, Long>` to minimize allocations, and the main `Uuid` class is a `@JvmInline value class`.

 Thus, your UUIDs are strictly typed and validated but also remain very lightweight.

+The main UUID library uses exactly zero dependencies, and even omits a `stdlib` dependency by default.
+You must bring your own before shipping a target with this library.

 #### Serialization